Lokiloki69/NebulaIQ-Assignments/lokesh-self-assessment.md

 ## 2. Work Style & Learning Preferences

 ### Learning Mode
-I learn best by **hands-on experimentation** by building something quickly, then diving into documentations. when I get stuck in some points,then I prefer fewer videos.
+I learn best by **hands-on experimentation** by building something quickly, then diving into documentations. when I get stuck in some points, I prefer watching few videos.

 ### Problem-Solving Approach
 - Identify the issue first.
 - Isolate the component or module causing the issue.
 - Add logging or breakpoints to inspect assumptions.
 - Search documentation and stack overflow for related errors.
-- If I’m stuck beyond ~60 minutes of no progress, I step back, re-frame the problem, and then escalate with a clear summary of what I tried.
+- If I’m stuck for a long time without progress, I step back, re-frame the problem, and then escalate with a clear summary of what I tried.

 ### Communication Preferences
 I'm comfortable with both async and sync communication.
-I don’t need frequent check-ins, one brief stand-up daily is sufficient.
+I don’t need frequent check-ins, one brief stand-up call everyday is sufficient.

 ### Handling Ambiguity
 - I am comfortable with loosely defined requirements.
 - My approach: ask clarifying questions early, then proceed with a prototype and iterate.

 ### Independent vs Collaborative
 I lean toward **independent contribution**.
-But I value collaboration during planning, architecture, and code review phases.
+But I value team collaboration during planning, architecture, and code review phases.

 ---